-The Court of Appeals affirmed the chancellor in part and reversed and remanded the chancellor in part.
+The Court of Appeals affirmed the chancellor's January 2008 Judgment in part and reversed and remanded the chancellor in part.
 In its ruling the Court upheld the chancellor's 2008 findings of certain specific assets as marital: Tigerbend Apartments Interest; Richland Road sale proceeds; and Shenandoah/Kennesaw Interest.
-The Court reversed and remanded the portion of the chancellor's equitable distribution of the marital estate as pertained to specific assets: the chancellor's value of Legacy Holding, Inc., was reversed and remanded for further determination of value; the chancellor's finding that the St. Martin property was marital was reversed and remanded for further determination of its marital/non marital status; the chancellor's finding that the Swamp Road property was marital was reversed and remanded for further determination of its marital/non marital status; and the chancellor was instructed that once "these things" were addressed then the chancellor was to again make an equitable distribution of the marital estate "taking into account the new value of Legacy Holding, Inc. and any other property which has undergone a change in marital status".
+The Court reversed and remanded the portion of the chancellor's equitable distribution of the marital estate as pertained to specific assets: the chancellor's value of Legacy Holding, Inc., was reversed and remanded for further determination of value; the chancellor's finding that the St. Martin property was marital was reversed and remanded for further determination of its marital/non marital status; the chancellor's finding that the Swamp Road property was marital was reversed and remanded for further determination of its marital/non marital status.
+This Court specifically instructed the chancellor that once "these things" were addressed then the chancellor was to again make an equitable distribution of the marital estate "taking into account the new value of Legacy Holding, Inc. and any other property which has undergone a change in marital status".
 Id.